home films tv stage biog best scene shop news discussion download interviews more all the sites русский

 The deckchairs floating face down in the water...

 ...closely followed by Alita on the beach using her typewriter, framed into the entire screen.
-Closely followed by the rowing boat sailing under the pier.
-All highly visual scenes.
+Both highly visual scenes.

 Best Scene